 | Liquid fruit | Juice, fruit drinks, large smoothies | Limit routine use unless your care plan says otherwise. |

-How Much Fruit Can Fit in a Day?
+How Much Fruit Can a Diabetic Eat in a Day?

 When people ask what fruits are good for diabetics, serving size often matters more than the exact fruit name.
 A small apple and a large apple are not the same carbohydrate choice.
-A few dates and a bowl of dates are also very different.
-Nutrition labels, measuring cups, and food databases can make the difference visible.
+A few dates and a bowl of dates are very different.
+Nutrition labels, measuring cups, and food databases can make those differences visible.

-The calculator below can help convert a label, serving, or recipe into estimated carbohydrate servings.
-It is a counting aid only and does not set a medical carbohydrate target.
+The calculator below can help convert total carbohydrate into estimated carbohydrate servings.
+It is a counting aid only.
+It does not set your personal carbohydrate target or replace guidance from your clinician or registered dietitian.

 Carb Serving Calculator